 Then a cabinet door that had previously been removed from our bathroom corner cabinet, was added to the front.

-I hope you enjoyed seeing how we repurposed the vintage mantel and made use of the legs as well.
+I hope you enjoyed seeing how we repurposed the vintage fireplace mantel and up-cycled the legs as well.
 Get ready for more mantel inspiration.

 Continue on the Pinterest Inspiration Tour

 Up next on the tour is Angie from Postcards From The Ridge.
 I know you will love her Fall Mantel Decor ideas.